Improvised Weapons for Home and Self Protection

 How many times have you wished that you could have thought of your perfect comeback several minutes too late to use it?
 We’ve all hit the rewind button in our mind a few times and mentally changed the outcome to an event that we didn’t like the first time.
-Sadly, sometimes people experience a bad event such as an attack, where the option of thinking about a preferable outcome later may not be possible.
-There are times when you get only one chance to make the best choice.
+But there are also times when you get only one chance to make the best choice.
 When you’re talking about a physical assault, have you considered adding an arsenal of improvised weapons into your plan to be safe?

 What is a Weapon?

+A weapon is an object used or designed to inflict bodily harm or damage.
 It’s been said many times, God made man, but Sam Colt made them equal.
 In other words, male or female, large or small, young or old, the old-west pistol evened the field when it came to self-protection.
-A weapon is a force multiplier in that it can increase your ability to protect yourself against a threat.
 Fighting off a mugger with either your fists, or an improvised weapon, may mean the difference between life or death.
 Remember, a weapon doesn’t have to be a firearm.

 Types of Weapons

 There are many types of weapons according to many different sources.
-However to me, there are only two versions of weapons.
-Notice I didn’t state two types of weapons because I believe any weapon can be used as either version.
-There are offensive and defensive weapons.
+However, offensive and offensive and defensive weapons are the most common.
 For example, a rifle may be used during an attack as an offensive weapon, or it may be used to protect you from an assailant as a defensive weapon.
-Offense and Defense are verbs, whereas the weapon is a noun.
+Improvised weapons are used in a similar fashion.

 What are Improvised Weapons?